More Russian oil going east squeezes Iranian crude sales to China

 India, meanwhile, has increased purchases of Russian crude.
 By early June, India will have imported more than 30 million barrels in the past three months, according to Kpler, more than double the volume imported in the whole of 2021.

-(Reporting by Bozorgmehr Sharafedin in London, Florence Tan and Chen Aizhu in Singapore; Additional reporting by Rowena Edwards in London; Editing by Edmund Blair)
+(Reporting by Bozorgmehr Sharafedin in London, Florence Tan and Chen Aizhu in Singapore Additional reporting by Rowena Edwards in London Editing by Edmund Blair and Mark Potter)

 ((bozorgmehr.sharafedin@thomsonreuters.com; Twitter: @bozorgmehr;))